This fact sheet was updated on March 21st, 2020.

 While BT is a well-known disease of sheep, cattle, goats, and can infect domestic dogs, it is also occasionally associated with the deaths of pronghorn antelope.

-Though Culicoides does not occur naturally in all parts of the United States, the insect is known for its ability to be transported to new areas on wind currents.
+Though these insects do not occur naturally in all parts of the United States, they are known for their ability to be transported to new areas on wind currents.
 Animals that live in areas where this primary vector is usually absent do not have any built-up immunity to the virus.
 As a result, when outbreaks of HD do occur, there are high mortality rates among white-tailed deer populations in these areas.
 In areas where the vector is found normally, immunity is more prevalent and mortality rates are lower.

 Clinical signs of hemorrhagic disease can be highly variable and range from very rapid illness resulting in death within 36 hours, to a longer chronic course where animals remain ill for several weeks or months.
 Variation in clinical signs between individuals is not fully understood, but it appears that maternal antibodies, innate host resistance, the particular type of EHD and previous immunity are at play.
 White-tailed deer usually develop clinical signs about 5-10 days following infection with the EHD or BT virus, but some infected animals that have previously conferred immunity may remain asymptomatic.